UU-Human-Evolution/1MB438/Lab_0.extra.pipelines.md

+# Pipelines exercise

-# Copy files for lab
+## Copy files for lab

 Now that you are familiar with the command line it's time to start doing things you might do if you are running analysis for real.
-First, let's create a new folder for this part of the lab in your `RESULUTS` folder.
+First, let's create a new folder for this part of the lab in your `RESULTS` folder.

 ```bash
 # go to the course folder